mreferre/yelb/deployments/platformdeployment/AWS/Lambda/README.md

 In addition to this support for DynamoDB has been added to the business logic.
 Now when the appserver code is started passing the variables `yelbddbrestaurants` and `yelbddbcache` the code will persist data to the two DDB tables (instead of the Postgres DB and the Redis server).

 The script runs a CF template (`deploy-yelb-lambda-ddb.yaml`) that stands up the tables, the Lambdas and the API Gateway.
 In addition to this the script also sources and tweaks the Yelb UI (hosted on an S3 public bucket) and eventually packaged as an S3 Web Hosting configuration.

+Ideally (and ambitionally), this script should be turned into a single CDK template that does all of this.

 The artifact for the Lambdas is available here: `s3://yelb-appserver-serverless/yelb-appserver-serverless.zip`.
 The artifact for the S3 site is available here: `s3://yelb-ui-serverless`.